Determinacy in Discrete-Bidding Infinite-Duration Games: Strongly-Connected Games

 Reasoning about strongly-connected games is key to the solution in continuous-bidding infinite-duration games \cite{AHC19,AHI18,AHZ19}.
 It is shown that in a strongly-connected continuous-bidding game, with every initial positive budget, a player can force the game to visit every vertex infinitely often.
 It follows that in a strongly-connected \Buchi game $\G$ with at least one accepting state, \PO wins with every positive initial budget.
 We show a similar result in discrete-bidding games in two cases.

-\begin{theorem} Consider a strongly-connected bidding game $\G$ in which tie-breaking is either resolved randomly or by a transducer that always prefers \PO.
-Then, for every pair of initial budgets, \PO can force visiting every vertex in $\G$ infinitely often with probability $1$. \end{theorem} \begin{proof} Suppose \PO moves whenever a tie occurs and let $v$ be a vertex in the game. \PO follows a strategy in which he always bids $0$ and moves to a vertex that is closer to $v$.
+\begin{thm} Consider a strongly-connected bidding game $\G$ in which tie-breaking is either resolved randomly or by a transducer that always prefers \PO.
+Then, for every pair of initial budgets, \PO can force visiting every vertex in $\G$ infinitely often with probability~$1$. \end{thm} \begin{proof} Suppose \PO moves whenever a tie occurs and let $v$ be a vertex in the game. \PO follows a strategy in which he always bids $0$ and moves to a vertex that is closer to $v$.
 For every initial budget of \PT, he wins only a finite number of times.
 Consider the outcome following the last time \PT wins.
 Since \PO wins all biddings, in each turn the token moves one step closer to $v$, and thus we visit $v$ every $|V|$ turns, in the worst case.
 Similarly, when tie-breaking is resolved randomly, the game following the last win of \PT is an ergodic Markov chain in which it is well-known that every vertex is visited infinitely often with probability $1$. \end{proof}

 In \cite{DP10}, it is roughly stated that, with advantage-based tie-breaking, as the budgets tend to infinity, the game ``behaves'' similarly to a continuous-bidding game.
-We show that infinite-duration discrete-bidding games can be quite different from their continuous counterparts; namely, we show a \Buchi game $\G$ such that under continuous-bidding, \PO wins in $\G$ with every pair of initial budgets, and under discrete-bidding, \PO loses in $\G$ with every pair of initial budgets.
+The following theorem shows, however, that infinite-duration discrete-bidding games can be quite different from their continuous counterparts.